Kodak Vision3 500T Film Photography at Night on Contax G1

 Film Photography At Night with Motion Picture Film Stock

 I never know what the results will look like when shooting night street photography with the motion picture film but I trust that the film will be able to handle it since I’ve done some research on Youtube and photography websites about the film stock.
-Rather than going broke shooting Cinestill 800T, I begin to like the Kodak Vision3 500T tungsten-balanced motion picture film and probably will continue to shoot with it.
+Rather than going broke shooting Cinestill 800T, I begin to like the Kodak Vision3 500T tungsten-balanced motion picture film, started to buy 35mm film online in Malaysia and probably will continue to shoot with it.
 I challenge myself to shoot film at night so that I can know what the photos will look like, either failed or nailed.

 After a night of wandering and strolling around the Petaling Street area, I started to like shooting at the Kwai Chai Hong in Kuala Lumpur where you can find many street food stalls and bars around the area with neon lights, tungsten lighting at night and there are some Stranger Things 4 light displays at night.